CiscoCloud/distributive/README.md

 Usage
 -----

-The default behavior is to run all checks in /etc/distributive.d/ (the default directory give to the `-d` option), in addition to any specified via the `-f` `-u`, or `-s` options.
+The default behavior is to run any checks specified via `-f`, `-u`, `-s`, or `-d` options, or all checks in /etc/distributive.d/ if no location is specified.

 ```
 $ distributive --help